GTA 6: Take-Two Boss Mocks AI Creating It – And a Major Leak is Debunked

 The 'Laughable' Vision: AI vs. Human Creativity

 In summary, the latest news around GTA 6 paints a picture of a project meticulously guarded by its corporate 'parent.'
 Take-Two is defending the value of human creative work, distancing itself from controversial business models (ads in premium games), and projecting an air of absolute confidence.
 At the same time, the fake leak is a reminder to treat any unofficial information with huge skepticism.
 The wait continues, but one thing is certain: Rockstar and Take-Two control every piece of news that surfaces about their most valuable product.
+Such control allows the company to build expectations and maintain interest for years before release, which in an era of instant information and rumors is an impressive marketing achievement.
 FAQ Q: When is the GTA 6 release date?
 A: An official release date has not yet been announced.
 The game is currently slated for a 2025 release window, but we are still waiting for specifics.
 Q: Will GTA 6 have in-game ads?
 A: According to Take-Two CEO Strauss Zelnick, putting ads in full-price games like GTA 6 would be 'unfair,' making it highly unlikely.
 Q: Was the recent GTA 6 gameplay leak real?
 A: No. The bridge video was a hoax created by a fan who spent months perfectly recreating the scene.
+Q: Who is the main character in GTA 6?
+A: According to unofficial information, one of the main protagonists will be a woman named Lucia, who will be the first female main character in the GTA series.
+The game will also feature a second, male protagonist.
+Q: Will GTA 6 be available on PC at launch?
+A: Historically, Rockstar Games first releases their games on consoles, with PC versions following with a delay.
+We can expect GTA 6 on PC to launch several months after the console release.

 What do you think?